-I think perhaps we might benefit from doing the same reflection here both as a congregation and as individuals.
-As individuals we have received new and abundant life in our communion with the risen Christ just as the two on the road did, and we are faced with exactly the same question of which new road or roads we will travel down in our walk of faith.
+This is a wondrous time for Central to do some significant reflection upon our future both as a congregation and as individuals.
+As individuals we have received new and abundant life in our communion with the risen Christ just as the two on the road did, and we are faced with exactly the same question of which new road or roads we will travel down together in our walk of faith.
 Sometimes the choice of the path will be easy, just like moving out onto a brand new highway - crisp, clear paint lines highlighted by pristine black pavement, wide and level, inviting a smooth and rapid passage to some far-off destination.
 Other times the path will be more of a goat-track; narrow, rocky, debris-filled, challenging, and with a destination that at times seems either unsure or out of reach or both.